Writer by Nature

 "Through her poems, Cindy demonstrates the value of slowing down, opening our eyes, and really seeing what we so often passover without noticing, especially the small, seemingly insignificant aspects of nature that we take for granted."

 "I enjoyed reading this poetry collection. the images are precisely honed, and he themes musically rendered."

 During the last five years of Craig’s life, he was on a quest to find his biological family.
 While chasing this mystery, he kept a journal, which eventually became this book.
 He found some of his family (don’t want to give away who) but was only able to spend two years getting to know them, through phone conversations and a handful of visits, before his death.

 If you have been touched by adoption in some way, I invite you to go with him on this incredible journey, as he sleuths his way through Iowa, Oregon, Texas, and his own curious and vulnerable heart.

 This book is a fascinating ride into the methodical quest of an orphan to uncover the truth about his origins.
 Even more, this book delves into the questions that come from being uncertain about the realities of personal history - what is true and what is convenient folklore passing for truth in order to protect reputations or preserve innocence.

-Craig A. Steffen's story, and the way he unravels it, is compelling from the start when he recounts his earliest memories of his holding pin - the orphanage where he spent two years after the disappearance of his mother who, as all would tell him for years, ran off with the family car never to be seen again.
+Craig A. Steffen's story, and the way he unravels it, is compelling from the start when he recounts his earliest memories of the orphanage where he spent two years after the disappearance of his mother who, as all would tell him for years, ran off with the family car never to be seen again.
 By the time the last pages are turned, Craig has taken you on a journey that includes sleuthing his true ancestry and learning of his sometimes tragic backstory -- but always with a redemptive thread running throughout.

 © Cindy K Steffen 2023